Summer – Fall 2015 contents by and with:

 • The Photography of Sebastian Mayer.
 A select presentation from the accomplished German photographer.

 • Dadabots.
-A presentation of open-source algorithms which search, remix and post music throughout the Soundcloud community as told through a correspondence with the musician-hackers.
+A presentation of open-source algorithms which search, remix, comment and post music throughout the Soundcloud community as told through a correspondence with the musician-hackers.

 • An Anthology of Recording Music, Volume 1.
 A new on-going section presents a wide variety of artists relating boundaries when composing one song before presenting it to the band or entering the recording studio.
 Read personal accounts from C Spencer Yeh, James Hoff, Julia McFarlane (Twerps), Jane Penny (TOPS), Sadie Dupuis (Speedy Ortiz), Ben Chasny (Six Organs of Admittance), Benoît Pioulard, Greg Saunier (Deerhoof) and more.

 • Decoder.
 An original essay by Dan Barrow to re-read and re-activate this Burroughs-inspired and nearly-forgotten punk & new wave film (released in West Germany in 1984) for 2015 and beyond.

 • Visual Essay: Hundebiss.
 An invitational visual spread to the Italian imprint.
 Exclusive to the print edition.